Emurasoft/emurasoft.github.io/en/dlg/customize/edit/index.md

 ## Auto Copy check box

 This option allows you to copy the selection automatically to the Clipboard without selecting the Copy command (CTRL + C).
-While theAuto Copy mode is on, the selection will be copied to the Clipboard immediately before the selection is deselected or deleted, immediately before the active document is switched, or the editor loses the keyboard focus.
+While the **Auto Copy** mode is on, the selection will be copied to the Clipboard immediately before the selection is deselected or deleted, immediately before the active document is switched, or the editor loses the keyboard focus.
 However, it does not work during the CSV cell mode.

 ## Prompt when Very Long Lines Exist check box